Car servicing: What's included in a car service?

 - Oil and oil filter to be changed (oil top up if below minimum or replaced if unusable)

 The main checks you can expect as part of an interim service will revolve around your vehicle's horn, lights, exhaust, fluid levels and tyres.
 A mechanic will also conduct a search for any fluid leaks your car might have.

 What is a Full service?

 A full service covers all the same checks and tasks as the interim service, along with a number of additional checks.
-In a full service, you can expect things like top-ups of anti-freeze and brake fluid, more thorough checking of the brakes, a detailed engine inspection, an inspection of the shock absorbers and wheel bearings, and several more checks and tasks.
+In a full service, you can expect things like top ups of anti-freeze and screen-wash if below their minimum requirement, more thorough checking of the brakes, a detailed engine inspection, an inspection of the shock absorbers and wheel bearings, and several more checks and tasks.
 If applicable, your air conditioning system might also be checked.

 When you book your vehicle in for a full service, the price you are quoted will generally include all aspects of the service, excluding any parts that need to be replaced as per your car's service schedule.
 This could include components such as spark plugs and filters.
 Most providers will either add these items on as chargeable extras or will include them under the umbrella of your service.

 As a general rule of thumb, you should usually opt for the most comprehensive service you can afford.
 The more thorough your service, the lower the likelihood of major problems occurring at a later date.
 In many cases, maintaining your car's recommended service schedule could safe you a great deal of time, hassle and money in the long run, even if it seems like an unnecessary expense at the time.
 You should never skip a service and should take care to follow your car manufacturer's recommendations as closely as possible.

 Protyre doesn't use use Interim and Full Service options but instead opts for a more flexible and better value Gold, Service, Bronze matrix.
 Our service packages offers our customers more choice on what checks you can get carried out on your vehicle.